-Framing French Culture
+Framing French culture

-edited by Natalie Edwards, Ben McCann and Peter Poiana
+Natalie Edwards, Ben McCann and Peter Poiana

 Writers, painters, photographers, illustrators, directors and designers search for the perfect frame to capture, isolate, subvert or aestheticise an image, and may deploy a range of framing devices to tell their stories: the layered photograph, the jumbled timeframe, the flashback, the voice-over, the unreliable narrator, the hybrid assemblage.